 No matter the method, figuring out a plan for staying on top of your finances is one of the key means for avoiding the negative impacts of missed payments.
 Trust me, as well as countless other experts in the field of organization, when I tell you that this is the ultimate preventative step in keeping important tasks from falling through the cracks.
 Relying solely on a stack of paper statements or flagged emails to act as your reminders is fraught with peril.

 A plan doesn’t need to be overly complicated, start with what, when, and how.
 For the “what”, make a comprehensive checklist of all open accounts (mortgage/rent, utilities, loans, insurance, credit cards, etc) whether or not they have an outstanding balance.
-This list can be on paper, in a notes app, on a spreadsheet or other document … your choice.
-Next to each account, add the day of the month that the payments are due or typically due for accounts with a zero balance.
+This list can be on paper, in a notes app, on a spreadsheet, or other document … your choice.
+Next to each account, add the day of the month the payment is due or typically due for accounts with a zero balance.
 For accounts like insurance or property taxes that are paid annually or semi-annually, you should note the month as well as the day.
 You can group the accounts by type or sort by due date, the choice is yours.
 Now you’ve got the “when” covered.
 Lastly for “how”, determine by what means each payment will be made (e.g. online account, Bill Pay, send a check, etc) which then further groups the accounts and sets up your action plan.

-I maintain a Word document on which I’ve also included the login/password information for each account.
-This document started out as my way of keeping track of logins/passwords and eventually morphed into my financial tracking plan as well.
+I maintain a Word document on which I’ve also included login/password information for each account.
+This document started as my way of keeping track of logins/passwords and eventually morphed into my financial tracking plan as well.
 In addition to that document, I have a browser folder labeled “Monthly Bills” where I have bookmarks for the related customer login pages for each entity.
 This makes logging into those accounts go a lot smoother and serves as a secondary accounts checklist.

 Tip #2 – Use accounts apps and alert settings

-It’s a digital world now so use the tools available to you to help you stay on top of your finances.
+It’s a digital world now so use the tools available to help you stay on top of your finances.
 Make it a habit to access your account information regularly (daily, weekly) and set notifications as appropriate.
 Notifications can be used to monitor spending, raise awareness of unauthorized activity, and remind you that upcoming payments are due.
 The point here is you can’t go wrong by checking and then double-checking.

 Tip #3 – Don’t Just “Set it and Forget it”

 While a frustrating problem for that woman, a single instance of delayed payments isn’t likely going to cause anyone financial ruin but there is still a lesson to be learned.
 I also pay all our bills through one or another electronic means.
 When scheduling a future payment through a website, I will flag the confirmation email as a verification double-check for my plan.
-If I’m sending a payment from my bank using Bill Pay, I monitor the payment activity log during my periodic account logins.
+If I send a payment from my bank using Bill Pay, I monitor the payment activity log during my periodic account logins.
 While it may sound a little obsessive, these double checks take very little time to do and provide peace of mind that nothing has been overlooked or gone amiss.

 This even applies to recurring payments to ensure that an unexpected glitch hasn’t wiped out previously scheduled payment(s) or that the timing of a payment hasn’t gone awry because of a holiday or the due date falls on a weekend.
 It’s your responsibility to make sure you have the funds in place for payments as well as to make sure that those payments are made even if by a third-party service.